Patterns & ProjectsSewing Patterns & Projects

 You can never have too many of these and they don’t take long to sew together, with a simple pattern to thank for that.

-The snap closure means this isn’t going to be ripped off when you need it to protect the baby from that sachet of wholesome dinner.
+The snap closure ensures that it won’t be easily ripped off, which is especially important when you need it to stay in place and protect your baby from that sachet of wholesome dinner.

 Catch-All Laminated Bib

-This has a pocket to stop that from happening and because it is laminated, it will never allow food to stain clothed upon contact.
+However, this product has a pocket to prevent that from happening, and since it is laminated, it will never allow food to stain clothing upon contact.

 There is a section on how to add a little personalization making this a useful pattern and ideal for the mini messy eater of the house.